 What is Competitive TF2?

 Has top-scoring in casual and matchmaking servers become too easy for you?
 Looking for a challenge?
 Then competitive TF2 is for you.
 The most popular and widely played variety of competitive TF2 is the 6v6 format.
 6v6 (or 6’s) is primarily played on 5CP and KOTH maps and is focuses on fast paced gameplay and strong team coordination.
-Unlike the 6v6 mode built into TF2, competitive 6’s is run through community leagues such as ozfortress and is more structured than Valve’s 6v6, with a highly competitive community and established metagame and ruleset.
+Unlike the 6v6 competitive matchmaking mode built into TF2, competitive 6s is run through community leagues such as ozfortress and is more structured than Valve’s 6v6, with a highly competitive community and established metagame and ruleset.

 9v9 is the other popular competitive TF2 gamemode, known colloquially as Highlander.
-Each class is limited to 1 and the map pool consists primarily of Payload and KOTH maps.
+Each class is limited to one and the map pool consists primarily of Payload and KOTH maps.
 Like 6v6, Highlander is also run through community leagues and websites, although Highlander is not played in ozfortress.